spatiotemporal-data/spatiotemporal-data.github.io/awesome-latex-drawing.md

 </p>

 <p style="font-size: 14px; color: gray" align = "center">
-<b>Figure 6.</b> Illustration of third-order tensor.
+<b>Figure 6.</b> Illustration of a third-order tensor with multiple dimensions such as origin, destination, and time slot.
 See <a href="https://github.com/xinychen/awesome-latex-drawing/blob/master/TensorFactorization/tensors.tex">LaTeX code</a> on GitHub.
 </p>

 <br>